-Sabin Khan has demonstrated a life-long commitment to public service through numerous positions of leadership within civil society, local authority and Government.
-Sabin is currently on a secondment from the Home Office working to advance global policy and analysis.
+Sabin Khan has demonstrated a life-long commitment to public service through numerous positions of leadership within civil society, local authority, think tanks, and Government.
+Sabin is currently at the Department for Levelling Up, Housing and Communities where she leads on societal resilience and anti-extremism.

-Sabin has worked in the Office for Security and Counter-Terrorism (OSCT) at the Home Office over the past 10 years.
-Throughout this period, Sabin has demonstrated a very strong personal commitment to serving Ministers, the Government and the Civil Service in maintaining national security and protecting the public from terrorism.
-Sabin played a significant role in establishing OSCT as a Centre of Excellence.
-She advanced the Government’s work on counter-terrorism and the evolution of its response to the threat of Islamist radicalisation.
-Sabin encouraged the department to be more inclusive and outward facing bringing together a wide range of academics, community practitioners and policy makers.
+Sabin has worked in the Homeland Security Group (HSG) at the Home Office for 10 years.
+Throughout this period, she demonstrated a very strong personal commitment to serving Ministers, the Government, and the Civil Service in maintaining national security and protecting the public from terrorism.
+Sabin played a significant role in establishing the Homeland Security Group as a Centre of Excellence.
+She advanced the Government’s work on counterterrorism and the evolution of its response to the threat of Islamist extremism.
 Sabin has been central to the development of several counter-terrorism initiatives and Government reviews.
 She has provided advice to the highest levels of Government at critical moments of national security, and represented the UK at numerous global counter-terrorism forums.

-In her previous role Sabin was the Community Cohesion Officer for the London Borough of Hounslow where she led two sub-regional Pathfinder Programmes on Community Cohesion and Preventing Violent Extremism.
-In 2009 Sabin secured ‘Beacon Status’ for Hounslow Council from the IDeA for delivering ‘excellence, knowledge and innovation’.
-In 2005 Sabin was involved as a ‘Critical Friend’ to the first Peer Review of Oldham Council with Professor Ted Cantle and the Institute of Community Cohesion.
+In her previous role, Sabin was the Community Cohesion Officer for the London Borough of Hounslow where she led two sub-regional Pathfinder Programmes on Community Cohesion and Preventing Violent Extremism.
+In 2009, she secured ‘Beacon Status’ for Hounslow Council from the IDeA for delivering ‘excellence, knowledge, and innovation’.
+In 2005, Sabin acted as a ‘Critical Friend’ to the first Peer Review of Oldham Council with Professor Ted Cantle and the Institute of Community Cohesion.
 The Review was to evaluate the progress of Oldham Council and key partners in promoting Community Cohesion since the 2001 social disturbances.

 Twenty years on from the devastating 11 September attacks, RUSI Senior Associate Fellows Eric Rosand (US) and Sabin Khan (UK), experts who have worked at the heart of American and British government efforts to counter terrorism and violent extremism post-9/11 provide commentary - Global Coalition, 9 September, 2021